Disputes on Wikipedia: Contentious topics

 In English and several other Wikipedias, an Arbitration Committee (ArbCom) handles a variety of intractable disputes, including conflicts among users who edit multiple articles within a topic.
 The Committee itself defines such a situation as a "contentious topic" and its sanctions may apply expansively to all articles with the topic.
-Disputes within contentious topics is a distinct area of research, some based on ArbCom cases and others on quantifiable variables.
+Disputes within contentious topics are a distinct area of research, some based on ArbCom cases and others on quantifiable variables.

 Some topics appear to be unavoidably polarizing, such as abortion and climate change, although the level of editor conflict may not match the degree of public debate.
 In addition, a topic may be contentious in one language Wikipedia and not another.
 A 2014 study identified Israel, Adolf Hitler, The Holocaust, and God as the most hotly debated articles across 10 languages.

 Editors have been found to line up in rival camps over contentious articles and topics.
 It is unclear how much such editors coordinate outside of the Wikipedia platform, contrary to Wikipedia policy.
 Apparent editor coordination can be detected through discourse analysis, such as the 2020 study of 1,206 contentious articles that found "contentious Wikipedia articles seem to clearly partition others into friends (those who have the same opinion on a given topic) and enemies."
 At the same time, Wikipedians can enhance their reputations with successful editing, which can influence other editors into like-minded approaches to a contentious topic.
 The most reputable editors tend to write lasting content and they are less involved in disputes.